-From traditional English rose gardens to organic lavender fields, Manawatu is home to a large collection of diverse and breathtaking gardens.
+From traditional English rose gardens to organic lavender fields, Manawatū is home to a large collection of diverse and breathtaking gardens.
 Here are just a few of our finest.

 Located a stones throw from the city, and down a tree lined driveway is the beautiful Greenhaugh Gardens which surround an 1874 colonial homestead – making a postcard perfect picture.
 The semi-formal gardens are set on two-hectares and are a legacy to more than 30 years of dedication.
 A legacy of established trees sets a serene backdrop to the many roses, perennials, and seasonal flowers, all framed by box hedging giving the gardens an English feel.
 Follow the paths through to the pergola which is draped in wisteria, leading to the water and woodland gardens.
 Pack a picnic and spend an afternoon in this stunning garden, where you’ll be greeted by the resident donkey and Basil and Poppy – the four-legged guardians of Greenhaugh.

-Open Monday to Saturday. $10 entry fee.
+Open Monday to Saturday all year.
+Group bookings are by appointment. $10 entry fee.

 Greenhaugh Gardens, Palmerston North